Detroit Diesel Series 60 EGR Technician's Manual

 Detroit Manual Features & Content Preview

-- Contains 13 diagnostic snapshot analysis examples with instrumentation screenshots
+- 13 diagnostic snapshot analysis examples featuring real instrumentation screenshots.

-- Includes a full color-coded diagnostic trouble code chart for DDEC IV systems
+- Full color-coded diagnostic trouble code (DTC) chart specific to DDEC IV systems.

-- Includes 9 schematic figures of the EGR valve and Variable Nozzle Turbocharger control system
+- 9 detailed schematic figures covering the EGR valve and Variable Nozzle Turbocharger (VNT) control system.

 Customer Reviews